picoCTF/cmgr-artifact-server/README.md

 $ curl http://localhost:4201/1/artifacts.tar.gz         # 404 Not Found
 ```

-When using the `selfhosted` backend with the [picoCTF
+When using the this backend with the [picoCTF platform](https://github.com/picoCTF/platform) (note:
-platform](https://github.com/picoCTF/platform), specify `http://hostname:4201` as the challenge
+not yet publicly available), specify `http://hostname:4201` as the challenge server's **artifact
-server's **artifact base URL**.
+base URL**.

-## `S3` backend
+### `S3` backend

-This backend watches `CMGR_ARTIFACT_DIR` for changes and syncs any updated files to the configured
+This backend syncs artifact files to a specified S3 bucket.
+It can also automatically generate
-S3 bucket.
-It can also automatically generate invalidations for an associated CloudFront
+invalidations for an associated CloudFront distribution.
-distribution.

 ```bash
 $ cmgr-artifact-server -b S3 \